Senusret III: Semna Boundary Stela

-The region known as Semna was located in Nubia.
-It was established as a fortified area in the reign of Senusret I. One of the three forts of Semna, known as Semna-West was where pharaoh Senusret III formed the stela known as the Semna Boundary Stela of Senusret III.
+In Nubia, the region of Semna had been established as a fortified area in the reign of Senusret I. One of the three forts of Semna, known as Semna-West was where king Senusret III formed the stela known as the Semna Boundary Stela of Senusret III.

 One of Senusret I's major achievements was the conquest of Lower Nubia, which was later consolidated by Senusret III.
 In general in ancient Egypt, boundary stela served the purpose of demarcating territorial lines, acting as a notice that the demarcation was to be enforced.
 When Senusret III built various fortresses along the Second Nile Cataract as a militant frontier guard against the Kerma kingdom, he also constructed two monumental stela at the forts of Semna and Uronarti.
 The stela reiterated Egyptian dominance over Nubia and called for future authorities to preserve the boundary.

-The stela was discovered in 1845 by German Egyptologist Karl Richard Lepsius.